antoniofractuous/MEAN-stack-angular/README.md

 # MEAN-stack-angular

-*Demonstration of how to implement a simple book register web form using a MEAN stack.
-The source code used on this project was retrieved from darey.io.*
+*Demonstration of how to implement a simple book register web form using a MEAN stack.*

     Happy learning!